stackyrice/stackyrice-skeleton/README.md

 - Modular type of installation
 - Laminas Service Manager as Container Interface
 - Laminas Router as Router
-- No template engine for the Skeleton
+- Twig template engine for the Skeleton and the Skeleton CSS library
 - Whoops to handle errors

 ## Getting Started